marcowork/ansible-role-revealmd/README.md

 Role Name
 =========

 This role will install reveal-md and nodejs.
+And all the need software.

 Requirements
 ------------